Ghee in Ayurveda: Benefits, Uses & How to Make It

 Kapha: Your Measured Ally

-- Quantity: Conservative — 1/2-1 teaspoon per meal
+- Quantity: Conservative.
+Half to 1 teaspoon per meal

-- When: Best in moderation year-round; reduce in spring
+- When: Best in moderation year-round.
+Reduce in spring

-- Benefit: Supports Agni without excessively increasing Kapha
+- Benefit: Supports Agni without overloading Kapha

 Ghee vs Other Cooking Fats